MistermindX/ComicSalesApp/README.md

 **_Description_**

-This is a comic sales companion app for keeping track of stock and calculating the price for a sale.
+This is a comic sales companion app for keeping track of stock for multiple users and calculating the price for a sale.

 ---